dan-nagle/h2m/README.txt

 4. Macros
 Though h2m will attempt to handle simple macros, it may make mistakes even on these, and the translations of function-like macros will need to be filled in or replaced completely.
-The h2m software will preserve initialization values as comments.
+The h2m software will preserve the text of function like macros or untranslated macros as comments.
 5. Duplicate Names
 When h2m locates a repeated identifier, it comments the repeat out to avoid problems and warns on standard error and in the comments.
 Names may need to be changed by hand and